JMTreats Logo

 Don't Twist Your Biscuit Cutter

 When cutting scones with a round cutter, press straight down and pull straight up.
-Don't twist.
-Twisting seals the edges and can inhibit rise, which indirectly affects how flaky and light the layers feel.
-A clean, straight cut allows the scones to puff up evenly.
+Twisting seals the edges and inhibits rise.

-A properly preheated, hot oven is crucial.
-The high heat causes a quick blast of steam that lifts the dough before the butter fully melts away.
+A properly preheated oven is crucial.
 If your oven isn't hot enough, the butter may slowly ooze out without creating those sudden steam pockets.
-Make sure your oven is fully preheated.
-No shortcuts!
+Verify with a thermometer.
+No shortcuts.

 Frequently Asked Questions